 - Under Security Preference, choose your settings.
 In most cases, we recommend checking Secure and HSTS Secure.
-However, special situations might need the Insecure option.
-For help, see SSL settings explained below.
+Some special situations might need the Insecure option.
+For help, see SSL settings explained.

 - Click Save.

 - It can take up to 72 hours for the update to complete.
 For third-party domains that aren't connected yet, it may take a bit longer.

 - While the certificate is processing, you may see an error message with a red ! in your domain settings.
 This is normal.
-If you still see the error message after 72 hours and after refreshing the page, follow our troubleshooting steps.
+If it's been more than 72 hours and you refreshed the page, follow these troubleshooting steps.

 SSL settings explained

-Secure (Preferred) is the default setting for domains connected or registered with Squarespace since October 2016.
-This is the setting most sites need, along with HSTS enabled.
+Secure (Preferred) is the default setting that most sites need, along with HSTS enabled.
 Some domain providers and TLDs require it.

 - Visitors are always redirected to HTTPS after the certificate is issued, even if they entered HTTP in their browser.